 • Resident identified lack of benches at Strasbourg Cemetery.

-Outcome: AF consulted with Town Administrator who has ordered a bench.
+Outcome: Age-Friendly Strasbourg consulted with Town Administrator who has ordered a bench.

 • Concerns raised by residents regarding the risk of falling on the bottom step in entrance to Strasbourg Lower Hall.

-Outcome: AF consulted with Town Administrator who investigated possible options.
+Outcome: Age-Friendly Strasbourg consulted with Town Administrator who investigated possible options.
 Sign may be posted to ‘Hold Railing’.

-• To attend Town Council Meeting to update numbers regarding AF.
+• To attend Town Council Meeting to update numbers regarding Age-Friendly.

-Outcome: AF consulted with Town Administrator who advised AF to make arrangements with her to set a date for a presentation.
-To do so after outcome of application for
+Outcome: Age-Friendly Strasbourg consulted with Town Administrator who advised Age-Friendly to make arrangements with her to set a date for a presentation.
+To do so after outcome of application for Age-Friendly Recognition.

 • To submit an update to the Town of Strasbourg Newsletter regarding Age-Friendly Strasbourg.